How much water and colouring do you put into baked beans? Last time round they were a little watery. This time I put in less—I

 Graeme and Linda Swift from next door over for lunch today.
 We've known them for over 2

-years, and I still don't know their surname.
-Had a pleasant afternoon, though somehow lunch
+years, and I still didn't know their surname.
+Had a pleasant afternoon, though somehow

-no longer fits our lifestyle.
-I think we should invite people for brunch instead if they
+lunch no longer fits our lifestyle.
+I think we should invite people for brunch instead if

 On Saturday we bought more